FrodoBaggins87/Database_manager/README.md

 # Database_manager
-For reading csv file and managing user requests about data
+For reading csv file and managing user requests about data without using Pandas